treasure-data/treasure-boxes/machine-learning-box/multi-touch-attribution/README.md

 The table contains evaluation metrics obtained from the training and validation process.
 A single row corresponds to a single epoch, and `loss` / `rmse` and `val_loss` / `val_rmse` are respectively represent the values for training and validation.

 Check if `val_loss` or `val_rmse` stop decreasing and start getting bigger; next time, you might want to stop the model training at a specific epoch.
-You also want to make sure that there is not a huge difference between training and validation metrics, because that might point to model overfitting.
+You also want to make sure there is not a huge difference between training and validation metrics, because such a gap might point to model overfitting.

 ### Table: `shapley`